yfebles/board_discovery/README.md

 # board_discovery
-A game with the idea of board discovery of  general item
+A kivy python game with the idea of a board discovery of general culture items